-Interactive Voice Response payments (IVR) is a method that allows callers to enter their card data via touch tones.
-This self-service process enables debit and credit card payments to be handled 24/7 https://www.sunderland.gov.uk/RingGo
+IVR (Interactive Voice Response payments) is a method that allows callers to enter their card data via touch tones,.
+This self-service process enables debit and credit card payments to be handled 24/7.

 This app provides a quick, secure and convenient way to pay for your parking without leaving your vehicle.
 The service is available in all Council pay and display car parks and on street parking places except St Marys and Sunniside.